 “Fortune favors the bold,” and Brooke is loaded with digital marketing success.
 Her fearless drive propelled her from social media intern at her alma mater to Director of Digital Influence at Two West.
 Along the way, she elevated the online impact of brands including Hill's Pet Nutrition, Blue Cross and Blue Shield, SAP, Assurant, American Century Investments, Quiznos, Dairy Queen, and Big Lots.

-A believer in collaboration, Brooke shared her wealth of digital engagement knowledge at the Blue Cross and Blue Shield Western Operations Conference and as a panelist for the Social Media Club of Kansas City and Kansas City Interactive Marketing Association.
+Brooke shared her wealth of digital engagement knowledge at the Blue Cross and Blue Shield Western Operations Conference and as a panelist for the Social Media Club of Kansas City and Kansas City Interactive Marketing Association.
 When she’s not helping our clients improve their web presence, she’s crafting, running or traveling (or at least dreaming of a beach).

 Former NY Port Authority forklift operator Chris is no stranger to heavy lifting.
 He's partly responsible for millions of Americans learning to lift a Corona bottle.
 While working at the brand's first U.S. agency, Dawson, Johns & Black in Chicago, he helped introduce the Mexican beer to an appreciative American audience.